Prithpal Chagger's Inspiring Journey

 Arrived in Canada with his wife and young children, carrying the dreams of building a new life.
 They stayed with his brother-in-law in Waterloo for three months before renting an apartment.
 By 1976, Prithpal had saved enough to buy his first home in Canada for $35,000 — a milestone that marked the beginning of his Canadian legacy.

-Became a certified marriage solemnizer and has since performed nearly 2,000 wedding ceremonies, serving diverse communities across Ontario.
+Became a certified marriage solemnizer and has since performed over 2,000 wedding ceremonies, serving diverse communities across Ontario.

 Early 1980s – Minister of Religion